k3ng/k3ng_cw_keyer/k3ng_keyer/ADC_CS1237/README.md

 - Mechanical contacts prone to bouncing.
 - Minimal contact distance (0.1 mm) and minimal force (10 grams) difficult to maintain with mechanical paddles.
 - More reliable compared to capacitive touch paddle, behaves like usual mechanical paddle.
-- Sensor paddle cost orders of magnitude cheaper than mechanical paddles.
+- Sensor paddle is an order of magnitude cheaper than mechanical paddles.

 #### Features: